 Just like bay windows, garden windows are well made and constructed such that they project outwards from the house.
 The shelf created as a result is used to place your plants.
-In case your kitchen space is small and you want to make it bigger, then the garden window is the best option for you.
+In case your kitchen space is small, and you want to make it bigger, then the garden window is the best option for you.
 The protrusion creates more space making the kitchen technically bigger.
-You do not have to necessarily place plants on the shelf created, you can place other things such as spices, cutlery just to mention but a few.
+You do not have to necessarily place plants on the shelf created, you can place other things such as spices, cutlery, or have a nice nook with extra sunlight.

 A garden window makes your kitchen and home more interesting and detailed.
 The norm of having flat fixed kitchen windows is slowly becoming boring for homeowners, most of who are yearning for modernity and stylish construction trends.

 Everyone loves things that look good and capturing the eyes attention, a garden window does exactly that.
 Garden windows allow additional space to place different things, commonly plants, in direct sunlight allowing for anything from herbs and spices to flowers in a vase to grow.

 By adding a window that extends beyond your home’s walls, you are left with a shelf that adds an extra space to your home.
 By placing flowers or plants you can have a more garden style feel or you can choose to have it more functional.
 Regardless of your decision, a garden window allows for additional space, and it’s up to the homeowner to decide what best fits.

 Most of the garden windows come with panels with screens that open from the windows.
 These panels aerate and ventilate the area and any plants nearby to ensure that they are healthy.
 Not only do the windows ventilate the plants but also the whole house, bringing about a cooling temperate effect to the home during nice summer breezes.